sxs-collaboration/data.black-holes.org/README.md

 This repo contains the pages served as the `data.black-holes.org` site.

-All the pages under `docs` are served by github.
-The marimo notebook directory is converted to static HTML in a github action and inserted into the `docs/simulations` directory.
+All the pages under `document_root` are served by github.
+The marimo notebook directory is converted to static HTML in a github action and inserted into the `document_root/simulations` directory.

 # DNS configuration

-[To be filled in once it works]
+This just required a CNAME record pointing `data` to the value `sxs-collaboration.github.io`.